alphagov/govuk-rfcs/rfc-163/relocating-logic-from-cdn.md

   - It is unclear which (if any) of these remain necessary if we decide to move to Compute@Edge (it's also unclear why Fastly doesn't respect them automatically 🤷‍♂️)
 - Setting a request id header to allow requests to be traced through the stack[^request-id]
   - It's important to set this at the earliest opportunity, which is when we first receive the request (at edge)
+- Mapping from headers to cookies and back
+  - It is considered a [best practice](https://developer.fastly.com/reference/http/http-headers/Cookie/#best-practices) to strip cookies before forwarding the request to origin.
+For this reason our VCL contains logic to map from headers to cookies and back, to implement the following features:
+    - GOV.UK accounts[^accounts-1][^accounts-2][^accounts-3]
+      - This is described in more detail in [RFC-134](https://github.com/alphagov/govuk-rfcs/blob/main/rfc-134-govuk-wide-session-cookie-and-login.md), and the discussion on [the associated PR](https://github.com/alphagov/govuk-rfcs/pull/134)
+      - Code exists in our VCL to map between a cookie named `__Host-govuk_account_session` in user requests/responses, and the `GOVUK-Account-Session` and `GOVUK-Account-End-Session` headers in backend requests/responses, and to control the cache behaviour of these requests/responses
+    - A/B testing[^ab-1][^ab-2]
+      - Code exists in our VCL to select a variant for each active test, pass the chosen variant to origin, and store the chosen variant in a cookie so that the same variant will be chosen on the next request
+  - This functionality needs to remain in the CDN layer, but becomes much easier to implement in Compute@Edge (details of this might follow in a future RFC).

 [^http-basic-1]: https://github.com/alphagov/govuk-cdn-config/blob/55e587b238338caea1c7187c1f5d70cac8e5b104/vcl_templates/www.vcl.erb#L202-L207
 [^http-basic-2]: https://github.com/alphagov/govuk-cdn-config/blob/55e587b238338caea1c7187c1f5d70cac8e5b104/vcl_templates/www.vcl.erb#L614-L620